Dooskington/GameLad/README.md

-# gb-emu
+# GameLad

-This is mostly a learning project to explore the fun world of emulation.
-It is not intended to be a complete project that will support every ROM out there.
-Let's just hope we can get it to boot!

--Dooskington & TyrenDe
+The [GameLad](http://www.dooskington.com/gamelad/) is a (relatively) fully featured gameboy emulator that I have been working on for a few months in conjunction with [TyrenDe](https://github.com/TyrenDe).

 ### Compiling

-To compile on Windows, use the Visual Studio 2015 project.
+To compile on Windows, use the Visual Studio project.
+Currently, only VS2013 is supported.

 To compile on Mac OSX, use make.